Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

 \end{proposition}

 \begin{proof} In the notation of Example \ref{ex:stochastic-equivariance}, for all $x \in \X$ and $g \in \G$ we have

-where the second step uses the law of the unconscious statistician, and the third the assumption that the action on $\Y$ is affine.
-This shows that the measurable function $x \mapsto \int y \, k(dy|x)$ is equivariant.
-But now observe that $\ave(k)$ is just the Markov kernel obtained by lifting this measurable function to $\Stoch$ as described in Remark \ref{rem:measurable-function-as-markov-kernel}.
-It therefore follows that $\ave(k)$ is equivariant by Proposition \ref{prop:lifting-via-monad}. \end{proof}
+where the second step uses the law of the unconscious statistician, and the third uses the assumption that the action on $\Y$ is affine.
+This shows $\ave(k)$ is equivariant when regarded as a measurable function, and Proposition \ref{prop:lifting-via-monad} then implies that it is equivariant when regarded as a deterministic Markov kernel also. \end{proof}

 In this way, provided these conditions are met, a general strategy for obtaining a deterministic $\G$-equivariant neural network is to apply the following composition:

 where $\sym$ may be any symmetrisation procedure of the type shown.